Loopring/loopring_sdk/docs/detail/interfaces/NFTMintRequestV3.md

 • **amount**: `string`

-The ammount of the token
+The amount of the token

 **`memberof`** TokenVolumeV3